All Episodes

 And you can do this.

-I mean, go on Google and just put in uh uh FISA, Section 1802, and you will see it.
+I mean, go on Google and just put in FISA, Section 1802, and you will see it.

 And it's very instructive.

-Um you go through I'll go more through uh Robin's commentary, but it really is amazing that it says that the president does have this authority.
+You go through, I'll go more through Robbins' commentary, but it really is amazing that it says that the president does have this authority.

-And and and the way it gives him the authority, it says the attorney general must report to the House Permanent Select Committee on Intelligence And the Senate Select Committee on Intelligence thirty days prior to the surveillance, except in cases of emergency, when he must report immediately that thereafter.
+And the way it gives him the authority, it says the Attorney General must report to the House Permanent Select Committee on Intelligence and the Senate Select Committee on Intelligence 30 days prior to the surveillance, except in cases of emergency, when he must report immediately thereafter.

-He must he must furthermore fully inform these committees on a semi-annual basis thereafter.
+He must furthermore fully inform these committees on a semi-annual basis thereafter.

-He must send a copy of the surveillance under authorization, under seal to the FISA court, not for a warrant, but to remain under seal unless uh certification is necessary and so forth and so on goes through this law.
+He must send a copy of the surveillance under authorization under seal to the FISA court, not for a warrant, but to remain under seal unless certification is necessary and so forth.

-So what what what Robbins is pointing out, and I think what a lot of lawyers are are pointing out that are saying the president's legal is if you read the law, I think you'll come away with a little bit of an understanding that says the president can do this.
+So what Robbins is pointing out, and I think what a lot of lawyers are pointing out that are saying the president's legal, is if you read the law, I think you'll come away with a little bit of an understanding that says the president can do this.

 Not only this president, but any president within constraints.